syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/code-snippet.md

     ![Code Snippet](../images/codesnippet.gif)

     After adding the Syncfusion Blazor component in the razor file, use the tab key to fill the required values to render the component.
-You can find the comment section in the code snippet to find what are values need to fill.
+The comment section can be found in the code snippet to find the values that needs to be filled.

     ![Comment](../images/Comment.png)

-    Also, you can find the Syncfusion help link at the top of the added snippet to know more about the added Syncfusion Blazor component feature.
+    Also, the Syncfusion help link can be found at the top of the added snippet to know more about the added Syncfusion Blazor component feature.

     ![Help](../images/Help.png)

 ## Configure Blazor application with Syncfusion

 The Syncfusion Blazor snippet only adds the code in the razor file.
-You need to configure the Blazor application with Syncfusion by adding the required Syncfusion Blazor NuGet, namespace, themes, and register the Syncfusion Blazor Service.
+The Blazor application needs to be configured with Syncfusion by adding the required Syncfusion Blazor NuGet, namespace, themes, and register the Syncfusion Blazor Service.
 Refer to the following steps to configure:

 1. Open the Blazor project file and add the required Syncfusion Blazor individual NuGet package(s) for the Syncfusion Blazor components as a package reference manually.
 Refer to [this section](https://blazor.syncfusion.com/documentation/nuget-packages/#benefits-of-using-individual-nuget-packages) to know the benefits of the individual NuGet packages.
 This NuGet package will be automatically restored when building the application.

     ![NuGet Package](../images/NuGet-Snippet.png)

-    > Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for our Syncfusion Blazor components.
-We highly recommend this new standard for your Blazor production applications.
+    > Starting with Volume 4, 2020 (v18.4.0.30) release, Syncfusion provides [individual NuGet packages](https://blazor.syncfusion.com/documentation/nuget-packages/) for the Syncfusion Blazor components.
+This new standard is highly recommended for the Blazor production applications.

-2. Open the **~/_Imports.razor** file and add the required Syncfusion Blazor namespace entries to render the Syncfusion components in your application.
+2. Open the **~/_Imports.razor** file and add the required Syncfusion Blazor namespace entries to render the Syncfusion components in the application.

     ![Namespace](../images/Namespace-Snippet.png)